MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

     });
     ```

-1. Open the `index.html` file again and add the following code after the closing `</form>` tag to load the JavaScript file:
+1. Open the `index.html` file again and add the following code after the closing `</form>` tag, to load the JavaScript file:

     ```html
     <script src="converter.js"></script>